Does Grounding Have Health Benefits?

 - Sitting outside on the ground

-- Sitting or laying on mats or sheets that are laid directly on the ground
+- Sitting or lying on mats or sheets laid directly on the ground

 Why grounding is getting attention

 If some of these seem like things you did as a kid, you’re not far off from the point.
-Grounding is seen by many as a back-to-basics healing technique for the mind and body that emphasizes forging a stronger connection to the Earth by physical contact.
+Practitioners see grounding a back-to-basics healing technique for the mind and body that emphasizes forging a stronger connection to the Earth by physical contact.
 Advocates believe this Earth-body connection is lost as people get older, or as society becomes more modern.

-Some people see grounding as a type of therapy.
-Others believe it electrically connects you to the Earth, and that electrical charges from the ground can have a positive effect on the body’s health.
-Decades of wearing protective shoes and living life increasingly indoors has cut this connection, they say.
+Some people believe electrical charges from the ground can have a positive effect on the body’s health.

 - Reducing chronic pain